zakariajaadi/wine-prediction-mlops/README.md

 For this demonstration, I use a wine quality prediction model, specifically an Elastic Net regression, to predict wine quality based on its chemical composition (e.g., acidity, sugar, pH).
 (More info on this below)

 The project spans the entire ML lifecycle from data extraction to model deployment, and monitoring and covers major aspects of MLOps, including :
-* Pipeline automation and orchestration.
+* Pipeline automation and orchestration via Prefect
-* Experiment tracking and model versioning.
+* Experiment tracking and model versioning via Mlflow
 * Automated deployment and monitoring.
-* Horizontal Scaling
+* Reproducible deployments and seamless scaling via Docker and Kubernetes
+* Real-time visualization and alerting of drift metrics via Deepchecks and Grafana

 ## 🚀 Demo video
 Watch this brief demo video to see the complete process, from data preparation all the way through to model deployment and monitoring.